Wine event organizer overwhelmed at a crowded trade tasting floor, managing exhibitors and the logistics of a busy wine event

 First, standardize the producer brief.
 Send one template with four required fields and a deadline.
 The deadline is real.
 Producers who miss it appear in the program with a "details to follow" tag, which is more motivating than another reminder email.

-Second, publish a searchable master list at least seven days before the event.
+Second, publish a searchable master list (such as Benvenuto Brunello NY 2026) at least seven days before the event.
 A static PDF is not a master list.
 A searchable digital index is.
-Buyers begin planning their walk-through in the days before; if your list is unfilterable, they plan around the producers they already know.
+Attendees begin planning their walk-through in the days before; if your list is unfilterable, they plan around the producers they already know.

 Where ShareVino fits